How Do Hair Transplants Work?

 Hair follicles generally don’t grow individually.
 They bundle in groups of 1-4 hair follicles.
 These groupings are usually held together with a collagen band and they have their own oil gland, nerve and small vessel.
 Follicular units are the way hair grows in nature and that is why transplanting hair in their native follicular units can create the most natural look.

-Hair transplants were initially done through removing pieces of hair bearing skin and implanting them into the balding areas.
+Hair transplants were initially done by removing pieces of hair bearing skin and then implanting them into the balding areas.
 This procedure was known as “plug surgery”.
 Old hair transplantations resulted in a dull look to the head which could be easily detectable from a normal head of hair.
 The good news is that most of the results from the plug surgeries are repairable with new methods of hair restoration such as FUE methods.
 Hair transplants have improved in the last few decades as doctors have moved toward transplanting smaller groups of hair known as minigrafts or micrografts.

 The hair that will be transplanted into the scalp is usually harvested through two main methods.
-Choosing one of the two types of harvesting has to do with the preferences of the patient as well as how they plan to wear their hair in the donor area.
-The type of procedure undertaken affects the number of grafts that can be harvested in any one session and the cost of hair transplant:
+Choosing between the two types of harvesting is determined by the preference of the patient as well as how they plan to wear their hair in the donor area.
+The type of procedure also helps to determine the number of grafts that can be harvested in a single session and the cost of the hair transplant: